 Asad also refused to link Iran’s nuclear program with Israeli talks, arguing it would complicate both issues.
-Asad said eight months of indirect peace talks in May 2008 with Israel under Turkish auspices had achieved more than several years of direct negotiations with Israel in the 1990s.
+Asad said eight months of indirect peace talks with Israel in May 2008 under Turkish auspices had achieved more than several years of direct negotiations with Israel in the 1990s.
 Direct talks failed because of the lack of “rules of negotiation.”
-He said indirect talks represented the best way to establish terms of reference similar to those reached by James Baker in 1991.
+He said indirect talks was the best way to establish terms of reference similar to those reached by James Baker in 1991.
 Asad urged the US and EU to support the Turkish initiative.
 “Israel’s military superiority would not secure it from attack against missiles and other technologies,” he said.

-Asad then bristled at the suggestion Syria was allowing extremists across its borders into Iraq.
+Asad bristled at the suggestion Syria was allowing extremists across its borders into Iraq.
 Asad blamed the situation on the absence of political cooperation with the US.
 The Americans possessed a “huge information apparatus” but lacked the ability to analyse this information successfully.
 “You’re failing in the fight against extremism,” he told the Senators.
 “While we lack your intelligence capabilities, we succeed in fighting extremists because we have better analysts.”

-Asad said Syria had refused to cooperate with President Bush because it did not trust him and because his administration had wrongfully accused Syria of supporting foreign fighters.
+Asad said Syria had refused to cooperate with President Bush because it did not trust him and his administration had wrongfully accused Syria of supporting foreign fighters.
 When President Obama assumed office, Syria tried to be positive.
-Asad he had shared the idea with Special Envoy Mitchell of a border security cooperation initiative with Iraq as a first step (the CIA analyst disputed saying it was an American suggestion to which Syria reluctantly agreed).
+Asad said he shared the idea with Special Envoy Mitchell of a border security cooperation initiative with Iraq as a first step (the CIA analyst disputed saying it was an American suggestion to which Syria reluctantly agreed).

 Asad also compared the difficulty of patrolling the large Iraqi border with similar issues on US-Mexico border.
 “In the US you like to shoot (terrorists),” he said.
 “Suffocating their networks is far more effective.”
 Asad blamed “US mistakes in Iraq” for trouble in the region.
 The report said despite a shared interest with the US in ensuring Iraqi stability, Syria would not immediately jump to intelligence cooperation without ensuring its own interests would be respected.
 “I won’t give it (intelligence cooperation) to you for free,” Asad told the Senators.

-The cable went into a great more detail of the discussions than was revealed by Senator Specter’s account of the CODEL in the February congressional record.
+The cable went into more detail of the discussions than revealed by Senator Specter’s account of the CODEL in the February congressional record.
 While Specter mentioned the Turkish solution and the “decoupling” of Iran he made no mention of the LEU offer or what Asad requested of the US in exchange for intelligence support.

 The report is one of over 15,000 Top Secret classified documents released by Wikileaks on the weekend.
 On Sunday they began the painstaking task of publishing over a quarter of a million leaked US embassy cables.
 The cables date from 1966 to February 2010 and contain confidential communications between the State Department and 274 embassies in countries throughout the world.